Aiti4hug/FastAPIChat/README.md

 </div>

-Need to add more lines of code and check it through prop and redis
+- Need to add more lines of code and check it through postgresql and redis